 (C) Coordination of benefits (COB)

-(1) ODM assigns its right to third party resources (coordination of benefits) to contracted MCPs for services rendered to each member during periods of membership.
+(1) ODM assigns its right to third party resources (coordination of benefits) to contracted MCPs for services rendered to each member during periods of enrollment.

 (2) MCPs must act to provide coordination of benefits if a member has third party resources available for the payment of medical expenses for medically necessary medicaid-covered services.
 Such expenses will be paid in accordance with this rule and sections 5160.37 and 5160.38 of the Revised Code.